kovidgoyal/calibre/manual/faq.rst

   * There are third party automatic updaters for calibre made by calibre users in the `calibre forum <https://www.mobileread.com/forums/forumdisplay.php?f=238>`_.

+  * There is a third party plugin called :guilabel:`calibre Auto-update` that you can install via :guilabel:`Preferences->Plugins->Get new plugins` for a more streamlined update experience.

   * Additionally, some third-party updaters such as Norton or Avast may update software behind the user's back.
 If you find calibre has updated unexpectedly, check for the presence of one.